-There’s a lot to be said for timing, circumstances and what the other person is thinking.
+There’s a lot to be said for timing, circumstances and what page the other person is on.
 (For instance, if your BF is about to head off to university or you want to move across the country for a job.)

 You can’t always control the situation and it leaves you feeling pretty vulnerable, that’s for sure.

-Speaking of uncontrollable circumstances, perhaps one of the most important lessons about love I’ve learned is to not let my feelings get in the way of being smart about a relationship.
+Speaking of uncontrollable circumstances, perhaps one of the most important lessons about love I’ve learned in my twenties is to not let my feelings get in the way of being smart about a relationship.

 For example, there are so many guys who have treated me badly in the past, but I’ve made excuses for them or not cut the relationship off when I should have because I liked them too much.

 Then guess what happened?
-The relationship eventually ended, I’d be heartbroken and later kick myself for not ending the damn thing sooner.
-True story.
+The relationship eventually ended, I was heartbroken and later I’d kick myself for not ending the damn thing sooner.
+Lesson learnt.